 - 1. Child's needs are discussed by SENCo and teacher.
 Advice should be given about objectives, resourcing and possible interventions. - 2.
 Pupils at 'SEND support' are set targets on a Special Needs Action Plan (SNAP) target sheet which will be reviewed, updated and shared with parents each term.
+A 1 page profile will also be created for the pupil to outline key information such as strengths, difficulties and strategies used to support them in school.
 The objectives should be clear and sharp.
 They should not be so broad that they are unachievable within the time scale. - 3.
 The class teacher plans differentiated work and interventions to support the child (outlined on weekly planning sheets/class provision maps) indicating the objectives and key areas of support. - 4.
-The teacher should speak to the parents to explain: - The SEND level that their child has been placed on. - The reasons why the child has been placed at 'SEND support'. - The support that they will receive. - 5.
-SNAP targets should be shared with the parents.
+The teacher should speak to the parents to explain: - The SEND level that their child has been placed on. - The reasons why the child has been placed at 'SEND support'. - The support that they will receive.

+- 5. SNAP targets should be shared with the parents.
 They should be given a copy and explanation of the targets and how they can support their child at home.
 SNAP meetings may be combined with Parents evening (using an extended time slot) or may be at an alternative time. - 6.
-Reviews: The Teacher arranges to see the parents for a SNAP review meeting to discuss their child's targets (if they have been achieved and to outline new targets).
+Reviews: The Teacher arranges to see the parents for a SNAP review meeting to discuss their child's targets (if they have been achieved and to outline new targets) and to review information on the 1 page profile.
 This serves to remind parents that the child has a special need that is being addressed in School, as well as inform them of progress and next areas to work on.
 Equally, these meetings will be used to discuss with parents whether the child is to remain at 'SEND support', be removed from SEND support or move forward to apply for an Education and Health Care Plan (EHCP plan). - 7.
 The date and outcomes of the SNAP review meetings should be recorded and shared with the SENCo.
-Copies of these review meeting target forms/sheets should be kept in the class SEND file and a copy saved in the school's electronic files. - 8.
+Copies of these review meeting target forms/sheets should be kept in the Google drive SEND file. - 8.
 The SENCo will need to communicate regularly with teachers of 'SEND support' children.

-Education and health care plan (EHCP) - LA and the school share responsibility
+Education and Health Care plan (EHCP) - LA and the school share responsibility

-In a minority of cases, the LA will need to make an assessment that may result in an Education and health care plan (EHCP).
+In a minority of cases, the LA will need to make an assessment that may result in an Education and Health care plan (EHCP).

-The 'trigger' for considering an Education and health Care plan application (EHCNA) is either as a result of a decision made at a 'SEND support' level where the SENCo, teacher, parents and Head Teacher (or external agencies) consider that extra intensive action or support is necessary to help the child access learning in school.
+The 'trigger' for considering an Education and Health Care plan application (EHCNA) is either as a result of a decision made at a 'SEND support' level where the SENCo, teacher, parents and Head Teacher (or external agencies) consider that extra intensive action or support is necessary to help the child access learning in school.

-The application would usually take place following at least two 'Assess, plan, do, review' cycles of support for a pupil and if the pupil is attaining at a level in line with the LA threshold level for assessment.
+The application would usually take place following at least three 'Assess, plan, do, review' cycles of support for a pupil (3 cycles will be needed for the school to submit the EHCNA) and if the pupil is attaining at a level in line with the LA threshold level for assessment.
 When evidence has been collected towards an EHCP application the SENCo will complete an application for statutory assessment in conjunction with parents/guardians.